ferris/cordr/readme.md

-<h1> Cordr</h1>
+# Cordr

-Cordr, a macOS hidden translator tool.
+Cordr is a macOS ChatGPT-in-the-background tool.

-<h2>Disclaimer</h2>
-For educational purposes only.
-Don't use to cheat!

-<h2>Usage</h3>
+## Usage

-In order for the keylogging functions to work, this script must be granted root or accessiblity access.
+- In order for the keylogging functions to work, this script must be granted root or accessiblity access.

-The 'pynput' module must be installed to run thie file.
+## TODO
+- [ ] add VirtualEnv requirements.txt instructions
+- [ ] add info on translate functionality
+- [ ] add info on keys
+- [ ] refactor and remove old functionality that doesn't work
+- [ ] add punctuation support (and maybe support for other languages?)
+- [ ] add instructions on setting up OpenAI API environment variables